-The Personnel Department provides a variety of human resource services for the City's
+The Seattle Department of Human Resources provides a variety of human resource services for the City's

 diverse workforce.
 We do this so that employees are managed fairly, are well-trained, supported,